22Neves/devsite-docs/guides/redelcom/migrate-via-api.en.md

 ### Print configuration

-Use the API to manage the print queue, considering the specifications of each endpoint.
+Use the endpoints below to manage the print queue, taking into account the specifications of each endpoint.
+Ensure that the terminal is configured in POS (Point of Sale) mode.

-> WARNING
+> RED_MESSAGE
 >
 > Important
 >
-> The terminal must be configured in PDV (Point of Sale) mode.
+> For image printing, keep in mind that the accepted formats are PNG or JPEG, with Base64 encoding and a maximum size of 1MB.
+Images that exceed this limit will be automatically resized to fit the width of the paper roll.

 The available endpoints are:
-   - [Create terminal action](/developers/en/reference/mercado_pago_point/impressions/post): This allows you to create a new terminal action for the Mercado Pago point.
+   - [Create terminal action](/developers/en/reference/mercado_pago_point/impressions_dte/post): Allows the creation of a new printing action for Mercado Pago Point, whether DTEs, customized printings, or images.
+For images, the Base64 format is supported.
+In case of success, the response will return a status code 201.
-   - [Get action by ID](/developers/en/reference/mercado_pago_point/impressions/get): This allows you to consult all action information using the ID obtained in the response to its creation.
+   - [Get action by ID](/developers/en/reference/mercado_pago_point/impressions_dte/get): Allows you to consult all the information of an action created for a Point terminal using the ID obtained in the response to its creation.
+In case of success, the request will return a response with status 200.
-   - [Cancel action by ID](/developers/en/reference/mercado_pago_point/impressions_cancel/post): This allows yoy to cancel an order created for Mercado Pago Point and its transactions using the reference ID obtained in the response to its creation.
-Only an action in status "created" can be canceled.
+   - [Cancel action by ID](/developers/en/reference/mercado_pago_point/impressions_dte_cancel/post): Allows you to cancel an action created for Mercado Pago Point and its transactions using the reference ID obtained in the response to its creation.
+Only an action in "created" status can be canceled.
+In case of success, the request will return a response with status 200.

 Wait until the printing intent reaches the terminal and the print is processed.
 If the print does not arrive automatically, press the **Update** button to fetch the intent manually.